< Notes...

 “Be not afraid of any man, no matter what his size; when danger threatens, call on me and I will equalize”.

 It seems that the exact wording for this came from Winchester (not Colt), thought I haven’t found verifiable sources for that.
 One bit caught my attention, though, which relates to Colt, and a phrase on similar sentiment, which is “God created men equal, Col. Colt made them equal.”
-According to PBS, Colt died failry young, “having never fired a gun at another person”.
+According to PBS, Colt died fairly young, “having never fired a gun at another person”.

 tubes interesting